aryan16x/Notes-Project/README.md

 # Notes-Project

-Simple basic project in JavaScript <br/>
+Simple basic project using HTML and JavaScript <br/>
 Here, You can add and delete notes.
 I use localStorage to save notes data.